arithPMNS/randomisation_using_pmns/README.md

 Scalar multiplications are done using Algorithm 9 in https://www.matthieurivain.com/files/jcen11b.pdf

-'coZ_mont_kP_s0' subdirectory contains number of cycles measurement for non-randomised scalar multiplication.
+'coZ_mont_kP_s0' subdirectory contains C code for number of cycles measurement for non-randomised scalar multiplication.

-'coZ_mont_kP_s1' subdirectory contains number of cycles measurement for non-randomised scalar multiplication.
+'coZ_mont_kP_s1' subdirectory contains C code for number of cycles measurement for non-randomised scalar multiplication.
 However, base point conversion (from binary to PMNS) is randomised.

-'coZ_mont_kP_s2' subdirectory contains number of cycles measurement for randomised scalar multiplication.
+'coZ_mont_kP_s2' subdirectory contains C code for number of cycles measurement for randomised scalar multiplication.
 Base point conversion is also randomised.
 Here, the same randomisation polynomial Z is used for the conversion process and all the scalar multiplication.

-'coZ_mont_kP_s3' subdirectory contains number of cycles measurement for randomised scalar multiplication.
+'coZ_mont_kP_s3' subdirectory contains C code for number of cycles measurement for randomised scalar multiplication.
 Base point conversion is also randomised.
 Here, a new randomisation polynomial Z is generated (and the corresponding polynomial J, i.e. J = Z.M mod E, is computed) for each bit of the scalar, during the scalar multiplication.

-'coZ_mont_kP_s4' subdirectory contains number of cycles measurement for randomised scalar multiplication.
+'coZ_mont_kP_s4' subdirectory contains C code for number of cycles measurement for randomised scalar multiplication.
 Base point conversion is also randomised.
 Here, a new randomisation polynomial Z is generated each time a modular multiplication or modular squaring is performed, during the scalar multiplication.